FAQ

 We'd love that!
 Please also reach out to introduce yourselves.
 We may be able to collaborate more deeply.

-The most important reason is that getting approved isn’t about knowing the law.
-It’s about knowing how the officer thinks about your case.
-You’ll want to get the most from your valuable time with us by letting us tell you what you really need to know.
+The most important reason is that knowing the law won't get you approved.
+You need to know how the officer thinks about your case.
+You'll want to get the most from your valuable time with us by letting us tell you what you really need to know.

-Moreover, although we’re the best value for a huge majority of applicants, if you do have the exceedingly rare kind of case where you really do need a lawyer, it would be unfair to you for us to try to take their place, as not all officers have legal backgrounds.
+Moreover, although we're the best value for an overwhelming majority of applicants, if you do have the exceedingly rare kind of case where you really do need a lawyer, it would be unfair to you for us to try to take their place, as not all officers have legal backgrounds.

 Absolutely not.
 VisaReady is committed to the highest ethical standards.
 Under no circumstances do we attempt to influence the outcome of your case in any way other than by advising you directly.

 We take great pride in upholding the very high standard of integrity of the U.S. diplomatic corps.
-That standard also ensures that trying to intervene would almost certainly hurt your case, not help it.
+Furthermore, that very same standard ensures that trying to intervene would almost certainly hurt your case, not help it, because U.S. diplomats would not respond favorably to attempts to improperly influence a case.

 It would also be unethical and illegal for us to abuse access to U.S. government systems, which former officers cannot access anyway, and which also have extensive security measures in place.